waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Menu Mechanics
 *   **Inventory Bug (Confirmed):** The inventory is permanently locked.
 'TOSS', 'GIVE', 'USE' (in battle), and 'SELL' commands are all non-functional for freeing inventory space.
 No new items can be picked up.

 ## III.
-Current Objective: Team Rocket Hideout

-### Team Rocket Hideout Puzzle
+Team Rocket Hideout Puzzle
-*   **Current State:** I have thoroughly investigated the Mahogany Mart and concluded it is a red herring.
-The secret entrance is not triggered by any object or NPC within it, and the ladder leads to an isolated, dead-end section of the hideout.
-*   **Clue:** Lance revealed a secret entrance inside this building.
-I initially found it but got sidetracked by an invisible maze and a different ladder.
-*   **Primary Hypothesis:** The solution to progressing lies within the main section of the Team Rocket Hideout B1F, which I must now properly explore by entering through the main entrance that Lance revealed.
-I simply need to find that entrance again.

-### General Hypothesis Log
+### Hypothesis Log
 *   **H1-H7 (Disproven):** Various theories about hidden passages and alternate ladders in the hideout.
 *   **H8-H10 (Disproven):** Various theories about a hidden switch in the Mahogany Mart (blue tile, radio, ladder destination change).
 *   **H11 (Disproven):** The Pharmacist moves after being exposed. **Result:** He does not move.
 *   **H12 (Disproven):** The Incense Burner or Bookshelf become switches after key events. **Result:** No effect.
+*   **H13 (Active):** There is a secret passage in the wall at Y=12 on B2F, as the northern area is otherwise inaccessible.
+Tests so far (walking into wall, pressing 'A') have failed.

 ## IV.
 Tool Status
 *   **Trap Discovered:** Stepping on tile (2, 7) in Team Rocket Hideout B1F (Map ID 3_49) triggers a warp to a corrupted glitch map.
 *   **Warp Panel Mechanics:** The warp panel at (5, 15) on B1F is a one-way teleporter to (25, 2).
 The tile at (25, 2) is only an arrival point.
 *   **Team Rocket Hideout B3F Layout:** Confirmed that B3F is split into two disconnected sections.
 The eastern section (accessed from the B2F ladder at (27, 14)) is separate from the western section containing the boss's door.
-Hypothesis: The western section must be accessed via the other ladder on B2F at (3, 14).
+The western section must be accessed via the other ladder on B2F at (3, 14).